JishnuGoyal/Truth-And-Dare-App/README.md

 Feel free to clone this repo, play around and make changes (this is the best way to learn!)

-You can also reach out to me on instagram @jishnugoyal
+You can also reach out to me on instagram <a href = "https://www.instagram.com/jishnugoyal/">@jishnugoyal</a>